Nathan Healy

 Arizona Electricity Prices

-Solar panel installation allows Arizona homeowners to generate their own electricity, reducing dependence on utility companies and protecting against future rate increases.
+Solar panels allow homeowners to generate their own electricity, reducing dependence on utility companies and protecting against future rate increases in Arizona.

-Over 20-25 years, solar systems can provide predictable energy costs while utility rates continue climbing, offering long-term financial stability for families.
+Over 25 years, solar systems can provide predictable energy costs while utility rates continue climbing, offering long-term financial protection for families.

 Price of Energy: Arizona vs National Average